 What is Bait and Switch?

-Bait and switch is a fraudulent activity whereby a company advertises goods at an incredibly low price with the aim of substituting them with inferior or pricier alternatives at the time of purchase.
-Just like the maggot at the end of a fishing rod, companies use lower pricing to lure customers to their offers.
-However, instead of getting the item initially advertised, the company attempts to sell the consumer an entirely different product.
+Bait and switch is a fraudulent activity whereby a company advertises goods at an incredibly low price with the aim of substituting for them with inferior or pricier alternatives at the time of purchase.
+Just like the worm at the end of a fishing rod, companies use lower pricing to lure customers to their offers.
+However, instead of getting the item initially advertised – the item that “baited” them to come and shop, the company attempts to do a switch and sell the consumer an entirely different product.

 In many instances, the item the retailer is trying to sell is either of inferior quality or more expensive than the advertised product.
 Either way, it is an act of fraud that is punishable in a court of law.